bacpop/bacpop-website/content/group/index.md

 **Bruhad Dave** is an intern

 My work in the lab involves writing a [python package](https://github.com/bacpop/pp-netlib) that handles graph data for the population genomics tool, [PopPUNK](https://github.com/bacpop/PopPUNK), and contributing to the analysis of patterns of pneumococcal genomic variation.
-My past work has included looking at segmental variants in lab-evolved lines of drug-resistant _E. coli_, assembling and annotating data from nosocomial samples, and investigating the extent, rates and predicted functional effects of single-nucleotide variations in the transcriptome of _Plasmodium falciparum_.
+My past work has included looking at segmental variants in lab-evolved lines of drug-resistant _E. coli_, assembling and annotating data from nosocomial samples, and investigating the extent, rates, and predicted functional effects of single-nucleotide variations in the transcriptome of _Plasmodium falciparum_.
 I am broadly interested in human health & disease research, and I am especially interested in the intersections of pathogen genomics, host-pathogen interactions, and evolutionary biology.

 *Languages*: Python, R, Bash/Shell